Fred the Webmate

-Fred The Webmate was a chatterbot created in 1998 for the defunct e-zine Word Magazine.
+Fred the Webmate was a chatterbot created in 1998 for the defunct e-zine Word Magazine.
 It was inspired by an early computer program ELIZA, which attempted to mimic human conversation by use of a script.

+The chatterbot was accessible on www.c404.tv/word/fred/index.html.

 Visitors to the chatterbot encountered a simple graphic interface: an animated character living in a small, very clean apartment.
 This was Fred.
 Visitors could “talk” to Fred by typing questions.
 Fred would then “answer” via a program that recognized keywords in the questions and drew responses from a large inventory of pre-scripted replies.

-To enhance the sense that visitors were talking to a real person, Fred’s replies were idiosyncratic, informed by a semi-realistic backstory created for the character.
+To enhance the sense that visitors were talking to a real person, Fred's replies were idiosyncratic, informed by a semi-realistic backstory created for the character.
 Fred claimed to have been recently fired by a media company and was struggling to adjust to his new circumstances.
 Suffering from depression and insomnia, was often pacing, smoking or drinking and would occasionally pass out drunk.
 He gave “answers” that were frequently off-topic due to his variable mood and could be angry, jealous, rude, sad or euphoric during a conversation.
 He also had a number of sexual issues that he would routinely allude to but refuse to discuss in detail.

-Fred’s “personality” made him both entertaining and, at times, a believable conversationalist.
+Fred's “personality” made him both entertaining and, at times, a believable conversationalist.
 The chatbot became one of the most popular features of Word and received a large volume of personal email.
 The staff of Word responded to much of these emails in the “voice” of Fred, furthering the illusion that Fred was a real person.